Class N – amusement arcades or casinos to residential

 As with other permitted development changes there is no requirement to follow national space standards, unless you plan to convert later to an HMO, which has minimum room sizes.
 You can also divide it into more than one dwelling, but bear in mind that the minimum accepted size for mortgage purposes is generally 30 square metres, although one or two are known to go lower.

-As expected there are a few locations where this cannot be undertaken.
+As expected there are a few locations where Class N cannot be undertaken.
 Although I would have thought the chances of finding any amusement arcades or casinos in an AONB, SPA, the Broads, National Park, World Heritage Site, SSSI, safety hazard zone, military explosives storage area or a scheduled monument is slim.
 You might occasionally find one in a listed building, and if you do then sadly that is also out.
 Check out our glossary if you are not sure on any of these acronyms.

 Once you have been given the go ahead to convert any casinos where you didn’t clean up at blackjack, you will have three years to convert following the local authorities decision.